Medical & Mental Health

 Detention Services Medical Administration may approve private provider appointments after review.
 All costs for the provider, diagnostic tests, and transportation fees must be pre-paid, and will not be undertaken by the County.

 Private physicians will not be allowed to conduct examinations in the Detention Services facilities.

 Medical information will not be given to family or friends due to federal and state privacy laws.
 The patient may give medical updates to their family and friends.
 Medical staff accepts medical or mental health information and will follow up with the individual.
 In order to obtain medical or mental health information, the inmate must sign a “Release of Information” form, designating you, by name and phone number, as the party authorized to receive the information.

 Mental Health Services

 In addition to the Medical Services offered in Detention Services, a comprehensive range of mental health services is also offered.
 Initial psychiatric assessments are conducted to determine the need for such care.
-Mental Health staff provides these assessments, schedule follow-up services and advice Classification staff regarding inmate placement or special housing requirements.
+Mental Health staff provides these assessments, schedule follow-up services and advises Classification staff regarding inmate placement or special housing requirements.